 If you have questions about any of the events, or you just need someone to talk to, call me at 740-432-7440.
 I CAN meet with you one on one.
 May spring shine upon you!

-By now you have had time to settle into the new year just a little bit.
+By now you have had time to settle in to the new year just a little bit.
 Christmas decorations are down and tucked away for another year.
 To many, that may seem like a relief.
 Many emotions are flying at the thought of what the new year might hold.
 To some, it may mean a new beginning…this year has to be better than the last.
 Others might wonder how they can possibly go on…face the new year without their loved one.
 By now you have come to the realization that the world does not stop for you, no matter if you feel that it should.
 I am here to encourage you that things will get easier.
 You will in some way adjust.
 But I want to encourage you not to go at it alone.
 Find someone that will be a support and encouragement to you in the days and weeks ahead.
 Ecclesiastes 4:9-10 says “Two people are better off than one, for they can help each other succeed.
-If one person falls, the other can reach out and help.”
+If on person falls, the other can reach out and help.”
 If you feel you need someone to talk to, I am available for one on one time.
-There are also many events that take place throughout the month that you may find helpful.
+There are also many events that take place throughout the month that you might find helpful.
 Give some of them a try.

-February 10 – “Lunch Bunch” at Mr. Lee’s @ noon.
-Cancelled
+February 9-“Lunch Bunch” at Mr. Lee’s at Noon

 If you have any questions about any of the events, or you find yourself just needing a listening ear, call me at 740-432-7440.
-Blessings!

 A new year is upon us!
 Where does the time go?
-When I was young I hated it when someone said how fast the time went, for as I child, I didn’t believe it and I couldn’t wait for the years to pass!
+When I was young, I hated it when someone said how fast the time went, for as a child, I didn’t believe it and I couldn’t wait for the years to pass!
 Now it is sometimes just a reminder of what was.
 It is sometimes hard not to wish those days and years back.
 But, as we are so aware, we cannot!
 We do, however, need to remind ourselves to make the most of today and pray for a happier tomorrow.

 For many of you, this New Year may only be a reminder of who will not be with you as you face tomorrow.
 A friend once shared four little words with me that might help to make a difference in your days.
 They are “I have a choice”.
 We can choose to worry and be upset at life’s circumstances, or we can choose to move ahead one day at a time, making our life count for something.
 It has been said…”Those who grieve well–heal well!
 They also live well-living in the now!
 I hope we can begin to do that together in the coming year.